 How does it spread?

-- It is thought to be spread through droplets when a person who has the virus coughs or sneezes (the same way the flu is spread).
+It is spread through droplets when a person who has the virus coughs or sneezes (the same way the flu is spread).

 What are the symptoms?

 The 2019 novel coronavirus is a respiratory illness.
 The flu and pneumonia are other types of respiratory illnesses.